 Apart from the different configuration format, there seem to be some fairly significant differences between CoreDNS and kube-dns.
 In my opinion, it would seem that overall CoreDNS is the better, more modern choice.
 Some of the benefits it enjoys over kube-dns are:

 CoreDNS uses negative caching whereas kube-dns does not (this means CoreDNS can cache failed DNS queries as well as successful ones, which overall should equal better speed in name resolution).
 It also helps with external lookups.

 CoreDNS has a lower memory requirement, which is great for clusters with smaller worker nodes

-There is a great article that goes into the details of the differences here.
+Hopefully this helps when it comes to configuring EKS and CoreDNS.
+For more information, there is a great article that goes into the details of the differences of CoreDNS and kube-dns here.

 Some of my colleagues have not worked with EKS (or Kubernetes) much before and so I’ve also been sharing knowledge and helping others get up to speed.
 A colleague was having trouble with their newly provisioned personal test EKS cluster found that the kube-system / control plane related pods were not starting.
 I assisted with the troubleshooting process and found the following…

 Upon diving into the logs of the kube-system related pods (dns, aws CNI, etc…) it was obvious that the pods were not being scheduled on the brand new cluster.
 The next obvious command to run was kubectl get nodes -o wide to take a look at the general state of the worker nodes.